Emergent-Epidemics/infectious_disease_predictability/README.md

 ### Citation
 Scarpino SV & Petri G. (2019).
 On the predictability of infectious disease outbreaks.
 Nature Communications 10(1) 10.1038/s41467-019-08616-0. https://www.nature.com/articles/s41467-019-08616-0

+### WARNING Statcomp package
+The maintainers of statcomp have stopped updating the package and it has been archived on CRAN.
+We are storing a copy here, which you can install with the code below.
+WE PROVIDE NO LICENSE, NO WARRANTY, AND NO RIGHTS FOR/TO THIS CODE!

+library(devtools)
+install_github("Emergent-Epidemics/infectious_disease_predictability/statcomp")

 ### Notes on the code
 The .R files contain the code to recreate the figures and main statistical analyses.